konjoinfinity/project4phoneapp/README.md

 ## Deployment

 This app will be deployed using testflight in the future, stay tuned.
+After beta testing, it will be released in the appstore.

 ## Built With